ianfreeman519/CMSE_PhD/NOTES.md

 ## June 6

-TODO Sign up for Z fundamental workshop and ask for student funding for travel support
+TDO Sign up for Z fundamental workshop and ask for student funding for travel support

 ## Updates as of June 4